 Last week, New York Attorney General Eric Scheiderman filed suit against the US Environmental Protection Agency and the Army Corps of Engineers to block the Trump administration’s suspension of guidance on clean water.
 In this three-part series, we examine the convoluted history of water regulation in the United States

-First in a four-part-part series.
+First in a five-part-part series.
 Click here for part two.

 13 February 2018 | By all accounts, John Rapanos thought it was absurd.

 After all, those 50 or so muddy acres weren’t a true swamp or bog.

 Hell, they were dry for much of the year.

 How could they be a “wetland” – let alone “navigable waters”?